11 common email marketing mistakes (and how to avoid making them)

 Email marketing mistakes

-According to Litmus, more than 90% of survey respondents say email marketing is at least somewhat critical to their company’s overall success.
-Around 41% say it’s very critical, which has grown by nearly one-third since pre-pandemic levels.
+Email marketing used to be a nice-to-have for businesses.
+Now, more than 90% of survey respondents say it’s at least somewhat critical to their company’s overall success, with 41% saying it’s very critical.

-1. Getting off on the wrong foot
+Email marketing don’t #1: Get off on the wrong foot

 Your opening contact will most likely be an automated welcome email or confirmation of an order or other action.
 Whatever the purpose, this is a make-or-break moment where your audience needs to feel welcomed and important.

-A highly personalized, value-packed email will show new subscribers that this new relationship with your brand is worthwhile, reducing unsubscribe rates.
+A highly personalized, value-packed email will show subscribers that this new relationship with your brand is worthwhile, reducing unsubscribe rates.

-The value you provide will depend on the type of email you’re sending.
 In welcome messages, consider telling the reader exactly why they made the right decision to sign up.
 For example, you can share the kind of content they’ll receive in the future and tell them how they’ll benefit from it.
-For order confirmation emails, add value to the purchase by providing helpful information relating to the product.

 GoFullPage Order Confirmation Email